utkarshcmu/grafana.org/content/blog/2017-10-13-timeshift-ep17.md

 <hr />

 #### Grafana Plugins
-This week we add the Prometheus Alert Manager Data Source to our growing list of plugins, lots of updates to the GLPI Data source, and have a critical bugfix for the WorldMap Panel.
+This week we add the Prometheus Alertmanager Data Source to our growing list of plugins, lots of updates to the GLPI Data source, and have a urgent bugfix for the WorldMap Panel.
 To update plugins from on-prem Grafana, use the <a href="http://docs.grafana.org/administration/cli/#grafana-cli?utm_source=blog&utm_campaign=timeshift_16" target="_blank">Grafana-cli tool</a>, or with 1 click if you are using <a href="https://grafana.com/cloud/grafana?utm_source=blog&utm_campaign=timeshift_16" target="_blank">Hosted Grafana</a>.

 <div class="blog-plugin">